cabforum/servercert/docs/BR.md

 The CA MAY support revocation of Short-lived Subscriber Certificates.

-With the exception of Short-lived Subscriber Certificates, the CA SHALL revoke a Certificate within 24 hours if one or more of the following occurs:
+With the exception of Short-lived Subscriber Certificates, the CA SHALL revoke a Certificate within 24 hours and use the corresponding CRLReason (see Section 7.2.2) if one or more of the following occurs:

 1. The Subscriber requests in writing, without specifying a CRLreason, that the CA revoke the Certificate (CRLReason "unspecified (0)" which results in no reasonCode extension being provided in the CRL);
 2. The Subscriber notifies the CA that the original certificate request was not authorized and does not retroactively grant authorization (CRLReason #9, privilegeWithdrawn);